 It’s time for another Thrash Hits festival splash page – and this time it’s for Hammerfest 2014.
 All of our coverage from the weekend will be linked to on this here post, so make sure you bookmark it as it’s all you’re going to need.
 Yep.
 That means individual band coverage (photos, setlists and so on), all the dodgy rumours and awful gossip our team overhears, and every single photo of Wales-based debauchery that Gary Wolstenholme and Jenn McCambridge snap will be here.

-There are four bands named Throne.
+There are five bands named Throne.

 1.)
 Throne is a symphonic black/death metal band from Memphis, Tennessee.